 PostgreSQL ends up at the center of so many systems that it is easy to treat it as a boring default.
 This chapter is valuable because it restores respect for why it gets chosen there so often.

-In real work, it helps frame PostgreSQL through MVCC, WAL, extensibility, indexes, and execution plans, meaning through the properties that actually define a reliable OLTP core rather than through familiar SQL syntax alone.
+In real work, it helps frame PostgreSQL through MVCC, WAL, extensibility, indexes, and execution plans: the properties that actually define a reliable transactional core, not just familiar SQL syntax.

-In interviews and architecture discussions, the chapter is strongest when you can explain a Postgres decision not by habit, but by the combination of transactional rigor, query power, and a well-understood operating model.
+In interviews and architecture discussions, the chapter is strongest when you can explain a Postgres decision through transactional guarantees, expressive SQL, and a well-understood operating model rather than habit.

 Practical value of this chapter